nkarter02/CSE-110-Lab-1/index.md

 ## Me as a Programmer

 So to be honest, I don't have much experience with programming outside of the classes here at UCSD.
 Although I've been fairly successful in the previous CSE courses, I am unsure how well that will translate to this class.
 Regardless, I am always ready to learned new techinques and skills that will help me improve as a programmer.
+Just for fun, I'd say my 3 best programming languages (in order) are:
+1. Java
+2. C++
+3. Python

 ## Me as a Person